-Leslie Soble joined Impact Justice in the fall of 2018 as a research fellow for the Food in Prison Project.
-An educator and ethnographer, Leslie is the founder and artistic director of Story Soup, a project that creates contexts for dialogue across cultural and generational borders through food and narrative.
-Her academic research focuses on food as a cultural text, aesthetic domain, and site of performance.
-Leslie currently serves as a teaching artist with various DC-based arts programs.
-She also has over a decade of experience designing and facilitating cultural competency workshops to explore identity, systems of oppression, and intercultural/intergenerational communication.
+Beyond Impact Justice, Leslie is the founder and artistic director of Story Soup, a project that creates contexts for dialogue across cultural and generational borders through food and narrative.
+Her ongoing academic research focuses on food as a cultural text, aesthetic domain, and site of performance.
+Leslie also serves as a teaching artist with various DC-based arts programs and has over a decade of experience designing and facilitating cultural competency workshops to explore identity, systems of oppression, and intercultural/intergenerational communication.